openvinotoolkit/datumaro/docs/source/docs/explanation/project.rst

 Use cases
 ---------

-Let's consider few examples describing what Datumaro does for you behind the scene.
+Let's consider a few examples describing what Datumaro does for you behind the scene.

 The first example explains how working trees, working directories and the